Saharshkp/QAFundamentalsProject/README.md

 Conclusion

 To summarise, I would like to say that I am pleased with the outcome of this project.
 The dark cloud of the deployement failure will definitely shade me until I master that topic.
 However, based on my past experience being none, I believe that I have proved that I am open to learn and go the extra step to align myself with my other more experienced colleagues.
 I have an excellent understanding of Flask and I am excited about learning more about it.
 This is exactly the reason I accepted this role.
 I loved working on this project and seeing the little intricate details of these languages and how they work together has sparked a big interest for me and I am looking forward to developing my knowledge and challenging myself to exceed expectations especially for an author with no prior experience.
 I do believe that with my ambitioin and drive and defiinitely more experience, I ican prove myself to be a successful DevOps Engineer.

+Credits

+I would like to thank Earl Gray, Adam Gray and Leon Robinson for their assistance throughout my project.
+Also, I thank them for their patience as I know I asked simple questions however, it is only due to my inexperience.
+They all motivated me to keep working and improving.